-A permit to build the reservoir was originally issued to Houston Lighting & Power Company (HL&P – a predecessor of Reliant Energy) in 1974 to provide cooling water for a proposed nuclear power plant.
-The power plant was not built and eventually HL&P allowed the water right permit for the reservoir to expire.
-Later, the Texas Legislature passed Senate Bill 1593 allowing the Texas Commission on Environmental Quality (TCEQ) to grant a water right for Allens Creek Reservoir to the Texas Water Development Board (TWDB).
+A permit to build the reservoir was originally issued to Houston Lighting & Power Company (HL&P – a predecessor of NRG) in 1974 to provide cooling water for a proposed nuclear power plant.
+The power plant was not built, and eventually, HL&P allowed the water rights permit for the reservoir to expire.
+Later, the Texas Legislature passed Senate Bill 1593, allowing the Texas Commission on Environmental Quality (TCEQ) to grant a water right for Allens Creek Reservoir to the Texas Water Development Board (TWDB).

-The Brazos River Authority and the City of Houston purchased the 9,500-acre Allens Creek Reservoir site from Reliant Energy.
-The resulting joint project between the City of Houston, the BRA and the TWDB allows the sharing of cost to build the reservoir and the water supply yield on a 70 percent (Houston) and 30 percent (BRA) basis.
+The Brazos River Authority and the City of Houston purchased the 9,500-acre Allens Creek Reservoir site from Reliant Energy in 2000.
+The resulting joint project between the City of Houston, the BRA and the TWDB planned to allow the sharing of costs to build the reservoir and the water supply yield on a 70 percent (Houston) and 30 percent (BRA) basis.
 The purchase was made possible through financing provided by the TWDBs State Participation Program.
-The BRA will build and operate the reservoir.
+Under this agreement, the BRA would build and operate the reservoir.

-Swimming, boating, and fishing facilities will be available to the general public.
-However, because the reservoirs’ primary purpose will be for water supply, there will be years that the water levels will fluctuate significantly.
+It is expected that swimming, boating, and fishing facilities will be available to the general public.
+However, because the reservoir's primary purpose will be for water supply, there will be years that the water levels will fluctuate significantly.
 Water levels in Allens Creek Reservoir will not be constant and will vary greatly, particularly during times of drought.
 The reservoir's primary benefit to the citizens of Texas is to provide water for municipalities, industry, agricultural producers, and electric energy generators.